Remember the days when having a mirrorless camera was cutting-edge?

 Those days are gone, and if you don't have a drone to use for photography, well, you're behind the times!

 What I love about drone photography is the unique perspective you get when taking photos.
+You would definitely love this article about underwater drone with camera selection if you already like dron photography.

 It reminds me of looking out the window of an airplane as you come in for a landing...